 - Flexible Curricular Opportunities: Curricular flexibility offers depth and breadth across a wide range of subjects.
 For example, in elementary school, students move among a range of learning groups according to their language and mathematical fluency.
 In Middle School, students who are passionate about computer science can complete a course of study that prepares them to take AP Programming by Grade 9; Middle School math scholars can take high school classes.
 In high school, students can choose among a range of accelerated courses, electives, and Diploma Distinctions, as well as independent tutorials and research-and-development classes.

 This series focuses on how Faculty bring their passions to their teaching and how their approach to teaching and learning helps students achieve their personal best.
-In early May, we checked in with Michelle Sibrizzi, Science Faculty, as she conducts a Grade 7 lab.
+We check in with Michelle Sibrizzi, Science Faculty, as she conducts a Grade 7 lab.

 This series focuses on how Faculty bring their passions to their teaching and how their approach to teaching and learning helps students achieve their personal best.
 We spend the day in the Kindergarten classroom with Julia Rachinsky-Wood.

-King introduces our new 'Faculty Focus' series that profiles our exceptional faculty and how they bring their passions to their teaching and how their approach to teaching and learning helps students achieve their personal best.
+King's 'Faculty Focus' series profiles our expert faculty and how they bring their passions to their teaching and how their approach to teaching and learning helps students achieve their personal best.
 We sit down for a Q&A with Ian Lear-Nickum, History Faculty and Grade 10 Dean.